Hit or error? MLB official scorers work remotely thru virus

 This season he’ll work at home.

-Baseball is back, but because of the coronavirus, official scorers this season will rule remotely on hits and errors and other plays.
+Baseball is back, but because of the coronavirus, official scorers will rule remotely on hits and errors and other plays.

 Perhaps none will be more remote than Jernick, a fixture in the Miami Marlins press box since 1999.
 He lives three hours north in the Melbourne area.